Opaismoe/codaisseurup/README.md

 # CodaisseurUp

-Website i made during the 9 weeks course on Codaisseur.
+Website i made during the 9 weeks course of Codaisseur.
 The assignment was to make an Meetup clone with forms, and image upload.

 ## Steps